jimisaacs/source-vendor-import-map-fix-up/README.md

 This server is up and running on http://localhost:8080/
 ```

-Then, still in the example directory, execute `deno vendor`, and generate files under `./vendor`, including the `./vendor/import_map.json` file:
+Then, still in the example directory, execute the following, and generate files under `./vendor`, including the `./vendor/import_map.json` file:
 ```sh
 > deno vendor --import-map=src/import_map.json main.ts
 ```

 ### Now take a moment to look at the diff

-The following is the source import map that we passed to `deno vendor --import-map=[HERE]`:
+The following is the source import map that we passed to `deno vendor --import-map={HERE}`:
 ```json
 {
   "imports": {